 The good news?
 Real detergent works!

-It’s labeled according to safety standards and engineered so it won’t react to the hardness minerals in water and soil, so it will actually do its intended cleaning job.
+Detergent is labeled according to safety standards and engineered so it won’t react to the hardness minerals in water and soil, and will actually do its intended cleaning job.
 And if toxic ingredients are what you’re worried about (as you should be), you can trust in the effective laundry detergent pods from Dropps, which are EPA Safer Choice Approved and free of harsh dyes and chemicals found in many other widely sold detergents.
 In fact, you can see a list of all the ingredients used in Dropps products — and exactly what purpose each serves — right here.

 It’s time to ditch the fake DIY “detergent” and choose an option that not only works, but is also safe for your family and the environment!